What are the Best Times to See Manta Rays, Whales, Sharks, Turtles and Other Wildlife in Fiji?

 Although there are other South Pacific Islands where large numbers of humpback whales consistently breed and calve in their tropical waters, Fiji is one of the lesser-known islands to have humpback whale sightings every year.

-The best places to see humpback whales in Fiji is from the islands of Vanua Levu, Taveuni and Kadavu.
+The best places to see humpback whales in Fiji are from the islands of Vanua Levu, Taveuni and Kadavu.
 Travellers cruising along the Somosomo Strait between Vanua Levu and Taveuni might be lucky to spot whales on their migratory path from June to October.
 Additionally, a small number of whales breed and calf in Kadavu’s lagoons or inside the Great Astrolabe Reef.
 Pilot whales are also frequently seen in Kadavu between April and September.

 Find out more about the whale season in Fiji in Where to See Whales in Fiji.